Pins

 Constraint File Generation (XDC / UCF / QSF)

-One of the primary motivations for the Peripherals feature is the automatic generation of Xilinx and Altera constraint files, known as “XDC,“ “UCF” (Xilinx), or “QSF” (Altera) files.
+One of the primary motivations for the Peripherals feature is the automatic generation of AMD and Altera constraint files, known as XDCUCF (AMD), or QSF (Altera) files.
 These files are used by the place and route tools to assign signal nets to particular pin locations on the FPGA package.
 Correspondingly, they are how signal nets get mapped to specific pins on the integration module.
 Automating this process through Pins greatly simplifies the process of mapping the signals in your HDL to pins on the module.

 Selecting Module Features

 In addition to the expansion connections, Opal Kelly FPGA integration modules contain other features such as pushbuttons, LEDs, memory, and the FrontPanel host interface.
 Depending on your application, you may want to include the constraints for one or more of these additional features in your constraints file.
-You can enable or disable each feature by editing the Peripheral Details.
+You can enable or disable each feature in the Peripheral Details by clicking on the peripheral name at the top of the Peripheral Editor.